This tutorial demonstrates how to display a fraction without reducing it in Excel and Google Sheets.

 To display the numbers as like fractions (with the same denominator) instead of reduced fractions, follow these steps:

 - Select (1) cells with fractions and in the Ribbon, (2) go to the Home tab, and (3) click on the format cells icon in the Number group.

 - In the Format Cells window, (1) select the Custom category, (2) enter # ??/16 in the Type box, and (3) click OK.

 Note that this is the format for a two-digit denominator (16).
 If you want a three-digit denominator (like 100), enter #???/100, i.e., one question mark per digit.

 As a result, all fractions use 16 as their denominator.

 Display Fractions Without Reducing in Google Sheets

-In order to display fractions without reducing in Google Sheets, you first have to enter all numbers as decimals, and then format them as fractions.
-Say that you have the following decimal numbers and want to display them as fractions with denominator 16.
+To display fractions without reducing in Google Sheets, you first have to enter all numbers as decimals, and then format them as fractions.
+Say you have the following decimal numbers and want to display them as fractions with denominator 16.

 - Select the range of decimal numbers (A2:A4) and in the Menu, go to Format > Number > Custom number format.